We are planning an amazing summer of camp ministry at John Knox Ranch

 If you are unable to meet these requirements for any reason, please do not send your child to camp at JKR this summer.
 We love you and we will see you next year.

-If camp is right for your camper and your family this year, please review our safety plan carefully and register ASAP to reserve your spot.
-Remember, spots are limited because we lowered our per session limit to 50 resident campers and 20 day campers. please register here
+If camp is right for your camper and your family this year, please review our safety plan carefully and register ASAP to reserve your spot. please register here